 This infection can pass to a baby during pregnancy or delivery.
 However, a doctor can advise on ways to prevent this.

-As long as the nipples are not cracked, the risk of transmitting the virus through breast milk is negligible, according to the Centers for Disease Control and Prevention (CDC).
+As long as the nipples are not cracked, the risk of transmitting the virus through breast milk is negligible, according to the

 People at high risk of contracting hepatitis B should ask their doctor about a vaccine, which can offer some protection.
 The vaccine may not provide long-term immunity, however, and the person may need booster doses for continued protection.